c0771866/ThinkOn_Assignment/README.md

 Deploy horizontal port operator

+QUESTION 2

-d) kubectl apply -f
+d) kubectl apply -f https://github.com/c0771866/ThinkOn_Assignment/blob/921cf29b3cf364205137ebcc744defdd2722a99a/hpa.yaml

 Repeat above steps for container 2

+QUESTION 3

+The default strategy is rolling update in the container1.yaml file which would allow  rolling deployments and rollback

 Question4

-IAM controls should include creating the required necessary role binding and roles in the aws eks config map in the kubesystem namespace
+i) On AWS console,create a user named dev and assign to "dev" group.
+Assign programmatic access and obtain the arn

+ii) Create a policy.
+Chooose EKS service.
+Select least privilege actions required to run this task which is to deploy and roll back - List, Read, Write as may be

+iii) Create policy and attach to dev group or dev user as case may be

+iv) Run aws eks update -kubeconfig --name<cllustername> --region<regionName>

+v) kubectl edit configmap -n kube-system

-add userarn to configmap
+vi) add userarn to configmap

-Map roles and rolebinding
+vii) Map roles and rolebinding

-create the require role and rolebinding object
+viii) create the required k8s objects role and rolebinding with resources :deployment" and verbs "rollback" "undo" "rollon"

+BONUS
 Namespaces prod and staging should be used for isolation and segmentation